UbiquityRobotics/demos/floor_follow/README.md

-# Nodes

-## follow.py
+# The Floor Follow Actionlib Server

+## The floor_follow.py Actionlib Server

+The floor follow server is meant to be controled by a client script or program that uses the ROS actionlib interface.
+The server is sent actionlib goals and processes one at a time.
+The client issues a goal and awaits a result with status.

-The fiducial_follow demo uses [aruco_detect](http://wiki.ros.org/aruco_detect)
+The floor_follow server demo uses [aruco_detect](http://wiki.ros.org/aruco_detect)
 to detect fiducials in the image feed from a camera.
-Default usage will follow the default #49 `target_fiducial`.
-When the `target_fiducial` is in view or search for it if not found which was the only mode of the original version of fiducial follow demo.
+Default Magni configuration will require a downward facing camera that can see floor fiducials in front of the robot.

+The ROS actionlib SimpleActionServer defines the interfaces and for reference please see explanations on the ROS doc for [actionlib_tutorials](http://wiki.ros.org/actionlib_tutorials)

-An optional yet flexible interface has been added to greatly increase the possible usage of follow.py to respond to commands on an inbound ros topic and issue status on a second topic.
-The new mode allows for programable on the fly following of pre placed fiducials on the floor or walls as well as very simple movement commands that may be required to keep the next fiducial in view prior to going to that fiducial.
+The floor follow server allows for programable operations to be requested by a client that interact with pre placed fiducials on the floor as well as allow for simple movement commands that may be required to keep the next fiducial in view if turns are required.
 This new mode is an alternative to our full room navigation methods which are in general more complex but also far more exact in navigation of a work space that uses ceiling fiducial map.

-There is an interface to follow.py that allows control using messages on topic `/follower_commands`.
+There is an actionlib interface defined in the follow_actions package in the DoFollowCmd.action file that allows control using an actionlib client.
 A list of messages can include new setup parameters as well as fiducials for the robot to follow or act upon.

-These commands can be queued in the follow.py app or can be received as the robot progresses and the user app detects status that then requires a new command to be issued to the robot.
-The status for completed commands comes out on topic /follower_status.
-Included in the commands are simple movement commands that allow the robot to drive or turn which could be useful to find the next fiducial if it is out of view after the prior fiducial has been found.
-This also allows use of different paths through floor based fiducials based on the directions in the commands to turn towards the next fiducial target.
+The floor_follow.py program implementes a ROS node for this actionlib server.
+An example program using many of the commands this node will process can be found in the scripts folder in the floor_follow scripts folder where you will find the client program follower_client.py

 ### Paramaters